gkarev/vite-multi-page-html-generator-plugin/README.md

 });
 ```

-This combination creates a fully static multi-page website with optimized SVG icons and separate bundles for each page.
+This combination creates a fully static multi-page website with optimized SVG icons.
+Each page can share the same bundle or use page-specific bundles depending on your setup.

 ## 📝 Changelog